kubernetes/sig-release/release-team/role-handbooks/enhancements/README.md

 #### Before Enhancements Freeze

 - Monitor the Enhancements Tracking Board for new additions as SIGs opt-in KEPs for the release and assign an enhancement contact to each Issue.

+##### What Changes Require Tracking

+A KEP may still be required to opt-in in order for the Enhancements subteam to monitor it, even if it is not graduating to a new stage.

+**Changes that typically do NOT require tracking by the Release Team:**
+- Improvements or refactors that do not affect behaviour (e.g., code cleanup, variable renaming, internal function reorganisation)
+- Bug fixes that preserve functionality while restoring the intended behaviour

+**Changes that typically DO require tracking by the Release Team:**
+- Refactors or enhancements that affect behaviour (e.g., altering the functionality of a feature, modulating error handling, or changing performance characteristics)
+- Any modifications that affect the user experience

+The team will collaborate with the KEP authors to ensure that any outstanding exception request deadlines are met in the event that a KEP is discovered to contain modifications that should have been monitored.

+Please contact SIG Release on Slack if there is any uncertainty regarding whether the planned action meets the threshold for required tracking.

 - For opted in Issues periodically (at least once a week):
   - Ensure Issue is in the current milestone
   - Ensure Issue has correct labels (`stage/xxx` is accurate, etc.)